Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 static func getExperienceCloudId(completion: @escaping (String?, Error?) -> Void)
 ```

 * _completion_ is invoked with _String_ after the ECID is available, or _Error_ if an unexpected error occurs or the request times out.
 The returned `Error` contains the [AEPError](../mobile-core-api-reference#aeperror) code of the specific error.
-The default timeout of 1000ms.

 **Examples**